jeffpearson1/PkgBot/README.md

 3. Install requirements in specific location
     * e.g. `pip install --target="/Library/AutoPkg/PkgBotPackages" -r requirements.txt`
-    * Or, if your simply testing, create and active a virtual environment and install the requirements
+    * Or, if you're simply testing, create and active a virtual environment and install the requirements

 4. Create a Slack Bot/App
     * There are numerous tutorials on how to do this and I'm not going to go over the entire process here.
 I will simply provide the configuration requirements.
 [Official documentation](https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace)